holoviz/panel/doc/how_to/test/loadtests.md

 Testing is key to developing robust and performant applications.
 You can test Panel data apps using Python and the test tools you know and love.

-*Load testing* refers to testing the performance of the entire Panel application and the server(s) running it.
+*Load testing* means testing the performance of the entire Panel application and the server(s) running it.

 This kind of testing is really useful if you want to